apple/swift-nio-imap/Sources/NIOIMAPCore/NIOIMAPCore.docc/Responses.md

 # Responses

-Supporting types used when interpreting and handling server responses.
+Interpret server response payloads and message data using these supporting types.

 ## Overview

-When the server sends responses, these types help you interpret the data it contains.
-They organize the various kinds of response payloads and the information embedded within them.
+When the server sends responses, these types help you interpret the data they contain.
+They organize the response payload types and the information embedded in them.

 ## Topics